eRose-DatabaseCleaning/TaskList/README.md

 - [x] list syntax required (any unordered or ordered list supported)
 - [x] this is a complete item
 - [ ] this is an incomplete item

--->
+Some inspiration can also be found here: https://raw.githubusercontent.com/dev-osrose/osIROSE-new/master/README.md -->

 ## Urgent task list